 Planning Your Germany Itinerary: 4 Days, a Week, or Longer

 If you are planning a trip to Germany, you probably think of beer, lederhosen, and Neuschwanstein Castle.
 Maybe pretzels and sausages too.
-But there’s so much more to Germany than that little slice of Bavaria.
+But there’s so much more to Germany than that little slice of Bavaria, and you can’t see it all in one week in Germany.

 Each region has its own differences.
 Food, accents and dialects, traditional dress, and more vary from one part of the country to another.
 That’s why you can decide to explore different parts of the country on your Germany itinerary or stay in region and really get to know it.
 I don’t recommend trying to see the whole country in one trip, though it is possible to see a part of Germany in a week.